 Does Bankruptcy Eliminate Debt?

-Filing bankruptcy does not necessarily eliminate all debts, and often simply restructures existing debts – this leaves you responsible for all future payments.
-Filing bankruptcy also stays with you for up to 10 years and you may have difficulty getting any type of loan.
-Bankruptcy is public record and will be reflected on your credit report but not permanently.
+Filing for bankruptcy does not necessarily eliminate all debts, and often simply restructures existing debts.
+This leaves you responsible for all future payments.
+Filing for bankruptcy also stays with you for up to 10 years and you may have difficulty getting any type of loan.
+Bankruptcy is a public record and will be reflected in your credit report but not permanently.
 Speak to one of our credit counseling experts if you need assistance.

 Is Bankruptcy the Best Solution?